-Patrick Bourbon, CFA
+Patrick Bourbon, CFA, CFP ®

-Patrick is very engaged in Chicago's civic community, actively serving as chairman of Stuart Investments, member of the Board of Overseers of the Stuart School of Business at the Illinois Institute of Technology, and the treasurer of the South Shore Drill Team.
-Since 2006, he has been the President of UFEC/AFFC.
-In 2014, he was elected “Conseiller Consulaire” with the Consulate of France.
+Patrick strongly believes in giving back to Chicago.
+He is very engaged in Chicago's civic community, actively serving as chairman of Stuart Investments, as a member of the board of advisors of the Stuart School of Business at the Illinois Institute of Technology, and a past treasurer of the South Shore Drill Team.
+Since 2006, he has been the president of UFEC/AFFC.
+In 2014 (and 2021), he was (re)elected with the most votes “Conseillers des Français de l'étranger ” with the Consulate of France.

-He also enjoys wine tastings (Pomerol and Champagne are his favorite) and traveling.
-So far, he’s been to more than 30 countries and speaks English, French, and Spanish.
-He also studied Japanese, Russian and Greek.
-Patrick also has a French accent that he polishes every morning.
+He also enjoys wine tastings (Pomerol and Champagne are his favorites) and traveling (visited more than 30 countries).
+Patrick speaks English, French, and Spanish.
+He has also studied Japanese, Russian, and Greek.
+Patrick polishes his French accent every morning.

 When it comes to investing, Patrick believes in discipline, precision, simplification, slowing down, independent thinking, having a systematic process, being methodical, using checklists, relying on data (what it says and what it does not say), and to keep questioning past decisions.
 He is focused, pragmatic, analytical, cautious, humble, and believes that there is always room for improvement and to seek ways to be better.